OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-15.md

 ## 1 Samuel 15:23

-> For rebellion is as the sin of divination,
+> For rebellion is like the sin of divination,
-> And insubordination is as iniquity and idolatry.
+> And stubbornness is like iniquity and idolatry.
 > Because you have rejected the word of the Lord,
 > He has also rejected you from being king.”